opencv/opencv/doc/tutorials/contrib/retina_model/retina_model.rst

             myRetina = new cv::Retina(inputFrame.size());

 Once done, the proposed code writes a default xml file that contains the default parameters of the retina.
-This is usefull to make your own config using this template.
+This is useful to make your own config using this template.
 Here generated template xml file is called *RetinaDefaultParameters.xml*.

 .. code-block:: cpp